vrtmrz/obsidian-livesync/docs/setup_huggingface.md

-# Hugging face spaces setup
+# Easy HuggingFace duplicated Space Setup

 1. First go to space seccion an search for "ob-live-sync" and click one of it.